MuhammadShaarif/gym-management-website/README.md

-🏋️‍♂️ FitNova Gym Website
+# FitNova Gym Website

-A modern, responsive fitness website built with HTML, CSS, JavaScript, and Flask.
-It showcases gym services, memberships, facilities, and team members while maintaining a sleek dark-themed UI.

-🚀 Features
+This is a modern and responsive gym website designed for showcasing gym services, membership plans, facilities, and team information.
+The website is built using HTML, CSS, JavaScript, and Flask (Python) and follows a dark, clean, and premium theme across all pages.

+Pages Included

-Home Page: Hero section, gym introduction, highlight features, and image gallery.
+Home Page – Introduction, features, gallery, and call-to-action.

-About Page: Mission, team members, and facilities — fully theme-matched with the rest of the site.
+About Page – Mission, team members, and gym facilities.

-Membership Page: Plans, pricing cards, perks list, and registration button.
+Membership Page – Pricing plans, features, and registration option.

-Responsive Design: Works smoothly on desktop, tablet, and mobile.

-Reusable Layout: Shared header, footer, and navigation for all pages.
+Technologies Used

+HTML5 for structure

+CSS3 for styling and layout

+JavaScript for interactivity

-Flask Ready: Uses /templates for HTML and /static/css for styling.
+Flask (Python) for routing and template rendering

-📂 Project Structure
+Folder Structure
-/templates
+templates/
-   ├── index.html
+   index.html
-   ├── about.html
+   about.html
-   └── membership.html
+   membership.html

-/static/css
+static/css/
-   └── style.css
+   style.css

-/static/img
-   └── (website images)

-/app.py  (optional if using Flask)

-🎨 Styling

-The website uses a dark gradient theme, soft shadows, minimal borders, and smooth hover animations for cards and buttons — creating a premium gym/fitness brand aesthetic.
+static/img/
+   (images used in website)

+Features

+Fully responsive design

+Modern UI with gradients, shadows, and smooth animations

+Mobile-friendly navigation menu

+Reusable header and footer across all pages

+About page styled to match theme consistently

-⚙️ How to Run (Flask)
+How to Run

+If using Flask:

 python app.py

-Then open:
+Open the site at:
 http://127.0.0.1:5000/

-✅ Status

-The website is functional and visually complete.
-More backend features (like member login, payments, or admin dashboard) can be added in the future.